AmiruthaVallii/climate-monitor/README.md

 ## Description

 The Streamlit dashboard utilises data from a Postgres RDS, to display graphs and metrics on weather (temperature, rainfall and wind), air quality and floods.
 It combines real time, historical and future predictions data to compare how weather has changed and will change.
-It does this as the local level, allowing users to select specific cities to view how the climate is changing in that location.
+It does this at a local level, allowing users to select specific cities to view how the climate is changing in that location.

-The RDS schema is in 3NF, and the lambda is supplied with data from a variety of ETL's runs on Lambda functions which collect data from an array of endpoints.
+The RDS schema is in 3NF, and the lambda is supplied with data from a variety of ETLs runs on Lambda functions which collect data from an array of endpoints.

 ## Getting Started
 ### Prerequisites
 Install docker locally
 Install PostgreSQL command-line client (psql)
+Install Python 3.13.5

 ### Installing